FinFetChannel/Python_Synth/README.md

 ## Playing with the keyboard

 Now that we have all the samples we can start playing and try to make some music.
 For that we need to create a pygame window, so we can capture the keystrokes an play the corresponding samples.
+A note starts playing when a keydown event is registered and stops after the duration of the sample or when a keyup event is registered.
+The range of notes can be changed with the keys 0 - =

 <details>
   <summary>Keyboard inputs</summary>